Prince Harry Is ‘Not A Fan’ Of President Donald Trump [Report]

 The alleged source’s testimony is corroborated by other independent sources.

-Selina Scott, a close friend of Diana’s, and British journalist, claimed in an article published in The Sunday Times in 2016, that Trump “bombarded Diana at Kensington Palace with massive bouquets of flowers.”
+Selina Scott, a close friend of Diana’s and a British journalist, claimed in an article published in The Sunday Times in 2016 that Trump “bombarded Diana at Kensington Palace with massive bouquets of flowers.”

 Trump never denied claims that he pursued Diana “relentlessly” after she split with Prince Charles.
 A spokesperson for Trump only responded briefly to the allegations, saying that Trump and Diana “had a good relationship.”